 The Café Racer

-Lastly but by no means least, is the more aggressive-looking V7 III RACER hints at the marque’s racing heritage, with the distinctive red frame, stopping short of the full racing colours and instead comes with a polished aluminium tank.
+Lastly but by no means least, is the more aggressive-looking V7 III RACER hints at the marque’s racing heritage, with the distinctive red frame, stopping short of the full racing colours and instead comes with a polished aluminum tank.
 In addition, the fully adjustable Öhlins rear shocks further add to the racer’s more aggressive look.